 - the existence of a right to have your personal data concerning you corrected or deleted or to have the data controller restrict or object to such processing;

 - the existence of a right of appeal to a supervisory authority;

 - if the personal data are not collected from the data subject, all available information on the origin of the data;

-- the existence of automated decision-making, including profiling in accordance with Article 22(1) and (4) DSBER and, at least in these cases, meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.
+- the existence of automated decision-making, including profiling in accordance with Art.
+22(1) and (4) DSGVO and, at least in these cases, meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.